elijahscherz/astroshooter-2d/tasklist.md

 ## Visuals | Graphics
 - Main Menu
+- Screen UI elements need to be resized depending on window size.
 - Visual Ship Editor?
 - Change `livesText` to something more visual like mini-spaceships.
 (Nod to Pacman.)